faisalkhan91/BookSite/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Project Requirement:

+Below is the updated requirement on the BookStore application:

+    1) Create a Header with two buttons 1.
+Home 2.
+Books

+    2) On the click of Home, display a welcome message.
+This message should be written in .ts file and it should be shown in .html file using binding

+    On the click of the Books button on the header, it should open a new page which will show a button to add a new book and it should also display the list of all the books.
+Display can be a list view or any other design you prefer.

+    On the click of button to add new book, it should open a new page which will display a form to enter details of the book and it should be submitted and all the details should be captured to save it into database using web api call.

+    Use firebase or implement a webapi which will connect to database for storing the records.

+    Use httpclient service to connect to the firebase/webapi service to do CRUD operations.

+    Create a seperate service to handle all the CRUD operation on firebase/webapi service.

+    Create a book model for capturing the details of the book.

+    Use Routing for navigating between pages or opening new pages.

+    You can use this application later for adding more features as required like showing the details of the book after clicking a book or moving a book to the shopping list etc..